Second Reading (Continued)

 My Lords, I would like to start by saying what a memorable pair of maiden speeches they were.
 I am a newcomer, so I can say—quite literally—they were the best I have ever heard, a real showcase of two great parliamentary careers, and I welcome them both.
 I would also like to thank the Minister, who did an excellent job of capturing the essence of the dilemma facing us.
 How do we protect public security while simultaneously safeguarding civil liberties, and at a time when technology is changing very quickly?

-My noble friends Lady Warsi and Lord Ahmed expressed very well the challenge to the Muslim community in the UK and the noble Lord, Lord Hogan-Howe, talked very interestingly about the strategic challenge the police face.
+My noble friend Lady Warsi and the noble Lord, Lord Ahmed expressed very well the challenge to the Muslim community in the UK and the noble Lord, Lord Hogan-Howe, talked very interestingly about the strategic challenge the police face.
 I want to come at it from a different direction and declare an interest.
 I am a founder of a campaign against neo-Nazi fascist and racist extremism, sometimes called far-right extremism, but we will be careful about that epithet.
 I would like to give the perspective of someone who has worked as a volunteer on the front line against the threat of that kind of extremism, against the kind of people who spend their time online trying to recruit, foster hate and agitate for violence.
 I ran a campaign 10 years ago to challenge the distasteful and disruptive politics of that kind of extremism.
 It brought me face to face with supremacists, neo-Nazis and agitators for terror.
 I spent a lot of time personally rebutting and challenging these keyboard warriors, and have some first-hand experience of how that kind of online extremist propaganda is deliberately calculated to foment civic rage and acts of violence.
 I came to realise that from a legal and technical point of view, we are really struggling to keep up.
 Many of the activists of the extreme far-right are thoughtful, systematic strategists who study the law, network technology and human psychology deliberately to create turmoil in our society and to groom individuals into their ideology and potentially into acts of criminality.

 I went into this enterprise keen to preserve democratic values and free speech, but came to understand that our laws need to be updated.
 With some regret, I realised it was necessary to prosecute those who, through their words, images and videos, were spreading hate, and to counter the advantage they had through modern technology.
 I wrote a report 10 years ago, A Shadow over Democracy, which projected a lot of our fears at the time.
 I am concerned that those predictions have come true.
 I remember earlier this year Mark Rowley, the outgoing Assistant Commissioner of the Metropolitan Police, warning about four foiled right-wing terrorist attacks, the potency of leaders like Tommy Robinson, 24% of Channel panel referrals earlier this year being from extremist groups at the neo-Nazi end of the scale, and this awful interdependent ratchet between Islamist terrorism and far-right terrorism that we need to try to break.
 The internet has played a central role in these developments.
 It has provided these groups with a network to spread their hate, to leap borders, to raise money to recruit people and to circumvent the societal norms and laws around incitement to hate and violence.
 I keep a watchful eye on what is happening in Europe and America, and fear we may be looking at an increase in this area.
 It is for that reason I welcome this Bill, and in particular Clause 1, which makes reckless statements of support for proscribed organisations illegal.
 I took on board what the noble Lord, Lord Marks, said—I thought he put it very well—but from my experience, it feels like we need to tighten up the law in this area.